Elijah Dixson

 CardsGrid - Initial Blog Post

-“CardsGrid” is a coop tactics card game prototype that I am solo-developing.
-Much of the mechanical inspiration comes from D&D grid-based combat but instead of spell slots and dice players have cards.
-Development wise… I’m not an artist so for now, the assets for this prototype are a bunch of polygons and texts which allows me to focus on the game design and the technical implementation.
+CardsGrid is a co-op tactics card game prototype that I’m developing solo.
+Much of its mechanical inspiration comes from D&D’s grid-based combat, but instead of spell slots and dice, players use cards.
+From a development perspective, I’m not an artist, so the prototype currently uses simple polygon shapes and text assets, allowing me to focus on game design and technical implementation.

 Coop Specific Mechanics

-The big challenge of this prototype is that I want it to be a coop-first-designed game.
-Coop card games are few and far between so I’ve had to get creative with my problem-solving for things like UI and reasons for the players to coordinate with each other.
+The biggest challenge of this prototype is designing it as a co-op-first game.
+Since co-op card games are rare, I’ve had to get creative with problem-solving around UI and encouraging player coordination.

-One example is card rewards.
-Normally in modern deck builders players get card rewards at the end of the encounter but in CardsGrid players have the opportunity to get card rewards during the encounter if they work together with their coop partner.
-The clip below shows that if both players have hit an enemy unit before it dies then both players get a card rewarded to them.
+One example is the card reward system.
+In most modern deck builders, players receive card rewards only at the end of an encounter.
+In CardsGrid, however, players can earn card rewards during the encounter by working together with their co-op partner.
+The clip below shows that if both players damage an enemy unit before it dies, each player is rewarded with a card.

 Code Structure

-I’m using an observer pattern for the overall code structure with my gameboard being my overall observer.
-This puts a lot of the information holding and connecting dots on the gameboard but it allows for things like my units and cards to be much more lightweight and focused on their purposes which also means they are more easily customizable.
+I’m using an observer pattern for the overall code structure, with the gameboard acting as the primary observer.
+This centralizes much of the information and coordination on the gameboard, allowing units and cards to remain lightweight and focused on their specific roles.
+As a result, they are more easily customizable.

 Cards

-Cards themselves are a collection of empty nodes saved as a scene waiting to be filled with meta data from a card resource.
+Cards are composed of empty nodes saved as scenes, ready to be populated with metadata from a card resource.

-The variables set up for cards are as shown in this picture below.
+The variables configured for cards are shown in the picture below.

-Most of this is standard strings or integers but the unique parts of CardsGrid are the selection shapes and effect shapes.
-Select shapes and effect shapes hugely determine the personality of a card in CardsGrid.
-Take this “Cone of Chilly” example below.
-The player is able to select a grid cell within the cardinal directions of their player unit.
-Once the player selects a cell within the select shape to use the ability on an effect shape is applied relative to the selected cell.
-Tactically this gives play reason to position your units that maximize your effectiveness.
+Most of these variables are standard strings or integers, but the unique aspects of CardsGrid are the selection shapes and effect shapes.
+These shapes greatly define a card’s personality.
+Take the “Cone of Chilly” example below: the player can select a grid cell within the cardinal directions of their unit.
+Once a cell is selected within the selection shape, an effect shape is applied relative to that cell.
+This mechanic encourages players to position their units strategically to maximize effectiveness.

 Below are two more example of what the code looks like for shapes: